important to know when something has reached its end

 In a growth situation <which, by the way, I tend to believe any healthy organization should always be in> you should be seeking to grow.
 To expand.
 To think of ‘saturation’ as a swear word.
 To always be thinking about how to shake-the-etch-a-sketch so that stagnancy <in sales, attitude, behavior, thinking> never sets in.

 To be clear.
 Sure.
 I believe you should always talk with your innovations/new product pipeline people because they may have some new widget up their sleeve you can go and expand your business with but, more often, you will be successful by looking at what you have now and finding new ground to attack with that.
-I have found starting over i amyour new widgets just have a tendency to cement the ground you have already won more often than not.
+I have found your new widgets just have a tendency to cement the ground you have already won more often than not.
 Keeping with the military analogy I often tell businesses to think of their business modeling with an ‘occupation force’ team with a separate “attacking army” team mindset.
 Especially if you are in a growing category you almost have to have a “win this ground and move on” attitude or you can get stuck in a grind-it-out business war.

 Regardless.
 It is important to know when something has reached an end.
 If only because it permits us business folk to close it off, leave it behind, not invest more energy squeezing something that has really ended <even though we do not want to admit it> and move on to the next chapter of our business life.